 FHIR Documents

-A document is all about recording a set of information that applies at a ‘point in time’ about a patient – such as a Discharge Summary or a Referral.
-It is very similar to a CDA document – intentionally so – and the FHIR team are working on how to easily convert between CDA and FHIR document.
+A document is typically used when there’s a need to persist (and often attest) a set of information that applies at a ‘point in time’.
+For example, a radiology report or discharge summary.
+FHIR documents are very similar to CDA documents – intentionally so – and the FHIR team are working on how to easily convert between CDA and FHIR documents.
 (Note that this will probably only work well where the CDA document is fully templated, as there are a plethora of ways to represent the same thing in CDA.
-Of course, this is mainly a problem for level 3 CDA – level 2 is likely to be easier.
+Of course, this is mainly a problem for level 3 CDA – level 2 is likely to be easier.)

 The module in this on-line training program on CDA has more details on the overall nature of documents, but briefly a document has a header that establishes context (patient, author, date, document type) and a body containing the data in one of more sections (eg medications, lab results, problems).